frsong/tf-examples/README.md

 * `datasets/iris/iris.txt` is a subset of the full [Iris flower dataset](https://archive.ics.uci.edu/ml/datasets/Iris) used to illustrate simple linear and logistic regression.
 It contains the sepal length, petal length, and species label for _Iris versicolor_ and _Iris virginica_.

-* MNIST takes care of itself.
+* MNIST will download itself as needed.

 ## Simple linear regression with the Iris dataset